-Call your child's health care provider, the local poison control center, or the hospital emergency room immediately.
+Immediately call the poison help number (1-800-222-1222).
+If your child is showing no symptoms, go to the emergency room.
 They will ask you questions about your child and give you appropriate instructions.

 The health care provider will check your child's vital signs and watch them closely for a period of time, looking for severe symptoms and complications of mushroom poisoning.
 The health care provider may also talk with a mushroom expert to help figure out what type of mushroom your child ate.

 Copyright © 2015 Baylor Health Care System All Rights Reserved. |